DynaPlex/DynaPlex/docs/source/getting_started/installation.rst

      Your CMake version is not recent enough.
 On Snellius, you may have forgotten to ``source loadmodules.sh`` to bring the recent CMake version into scope.

-   - Compile a specific target (e.g., ``sometarget``) that is not included in all:
+   - Compile a specific target (e.g., ``sometarget``).
+This will only build you specific target, e.g., a target in the ``src``

      .. code-block:: bash

-        cmake --build out/LinRel -- -j12 --target sometarget
+        cmake --build out/LinRel --target sometarget -j12

 **3. Run:**
     - Executables may be run from a compute node, that can be obtained as follows: